JoaquinHetrea/JoaquinHetrea/README.md

 ## Hi there 👋

-* 💻 A veces escribo código.
+* 💻 A veces escribo código 😎